matejlatin/matejlatin.co.uk/_posts/2019-02-01-open-plan-offices-are-the-sweatshops-of-the-west.md

 ---
 layout: post
-title:  Open-plan offices are the sweatshops of the west
+title:  Open-plan offices are the sweatshops of the West
 date:   2019-02-01 19:56:54 +0000
 author: Matej Latin
 category: articles